Sufiyan40/Geekster-Module-4-Projects/Pokemon/README.md

 <h2>Features:</h2>

--** Category-Wise Selection:** Users can filter Pokemon by their type.
+- **Category-Wise Selection:** Users can filter Pokemon by their type.
 - **Search Functionality:** Search for specific Pokemon easily.
 - **API Integration:** Fetches real-time data from the Pokemon API for detailed insights.
 - **Interactive Flip Cards:** Engage with Pokemon cards that flip to show more details.